 7 – 7:50pm: Torah as a New Song

-A conversation between Rabbi Joseph Dweck, the spiritual head of the Spanish & Portuguese community, and Rabbi Raphael Zarum, Dean of LSJS.
+A conversation between Rabbi Joseph Dweck, Senior Rabbi of the S&P Sephardi Community, and Rabbi Raphael Zarum, Dean of LSJS.
 Together they will explore why Torah is called a song, and the multi-sensory nature of the revelation at Sinai.

 8 – 8:50pm: New Writing with Old Words